ProjectEvergreen/greenwood/www/pages/getting-started/netlify-cms.md

   }
 ```

+> Later, when you're doing this with a your own projects, make sure you either:
+>* a) add this line to all of your custom page templates or
+>* b) add this line to your app template

-With that completed, make sure you save and recommit all your changes to your repository.
-IF you haven't already pushed your code to a repository on github, you must do so in order to mirror it on netlify.
+With that completed, save and recommit all your changes to your repository.
+If you haven't already pushed your code to a repository on github, you must do so in order to mirror it on netlify.

 ### Netlify Your Project